UK lockdown extended for at least three more weeks

 “We will have to maintain some form of social distancing, a significant level of social distancing, probably indefinitely until we have a vaccine available.”

-On Wednesday evening, health minister Nadine Dorries took to Twitter to urge journalists to stop calling for an exit strategy, adding: “There is only one way we can ‘exit’ full lockdown and that is when we have a vaccine.”
+On Wednesday evening, health minister Nadine Dorries used Twitter to urge journalists to stop calling for an exit strategy, adding: “There is only one way we can ‘exit’ full lockdown and that is when we have a vaccine.”

-Mr Hancock said on Thursday he agreed that things will not go back to how they were soon.

-Mr Hancock told Sky News: “Well I think what Nadine was saying is the idea that we’ll immediately… we’ll just switch off all of the measures and return to some kind of… to things exactly as they were – that is not likely in the short-term.”
+England’s chief scientific adviser Sir Patrick Vallance said on Thursday the way out of the current situation was vaccines and therapeutics.

-Elsewhere, captain Tom Moore, 99, who has walked 100 lengths of his garden to generate cash for the NHS has been praised as “an inspiration to us all” as his fundraising campaign passed the £14 million mark.
+Elsewhere, captain Tom Moore, 99, who has walked 100 lengths of his garden to generate cash for the NHS was praised as “an inspiration to us all” as his fundraising campaign passed the £16 million mark.

 The Office for National Statistics (ONS) also released data confirming the death rate for men with coronavirus in England and Wales is twice as high as that of women.

-Downing Street also confirmed that a review will take place into why people from black, Asian and minority ethnic (BAME) backgrounds appear to be disproportionately affected by coronavirus.
+Downing Street confirmed a review will take place into why people from black, Asian and minority ethnic (BAME) backgrounds appear to be disproportionately affected by coronavirus.

+And a plane carrying Romanian fruit and vegetable pickers arrived in the UK to keep up with demand.

 Last Updated: